jphall663/GWU_data_mining/interpreting_ml/interpreting_ml.md

 <a name='corr-graph'/>
 #### Correlation Graphs
 ![alt text](readme_pics/Interpretable_Machine_Learning_Pics.001.png)</br>
-**Figure 3: A correlation graph representing an anonymized auto insurance claim data set.**
+**Figure 3: A correlation graph representing an anonymized auto insurance claims data set.**

-A correlation graph is a two dimensional representation of the relationships (correlation) in a data set that uses undirected graphs.
+A correlation graph is a two dimensional representation of the relationships (correlation) in a data set.
 While many details regarding the display of a correlation graph are optional and could be improved beyond those chosen for figure 3, correlation graphs are a very powerful tool for seeing and understanding relationships (correlation) between variables in a data set.
 Even data sets with tens of thousands of variables can be displayed in two dimensions using this technique.

-In figure 3, the nodes of the graph are the variables in an anonymized auto insurance claim data set and the edge weights (thickness) between the nodes are defined by the absolute value of their pairwise Pearson correlation.
+In figure 3, the nodes of the graph are the variables in an anonymized auto insurance claims data set and the edge weights (thickness) between the nodes are defined by the absolute value of their pairwise Pearson correlation.
 For visual simplicity, weights below a certain threshold are not displayed.
 The node size is determined by a node’s number of connections (node degree), node color is determined by a graph communities calculation, and node position is defined by a graph force field algorithm.

 The dependent variable in the data set represented by figure 3 was Claim_Flag, non-zero auto insurance claims in 2007.
 While many variables are correlated with one another, Claim Flag is only weakly correlated with most other variables in the data set, except for claims_2005 and claims_2006.
-Figure 3 tells us that a good model for Claim Flag would likely emphasize claims from the previous years and their interactions very heavily, would likely give some emphasis to the BE__NVCAT family of variables and perhaps their interactions, and would likely ignore most other variables in a the data set.
+Figure 3 tells us that a good model for Claim Flag would likely emphasize claims from the previous years and their interactions very heavily, a good model would likely give some emphasis to the BE__NVCAT family of variables and perhaps their interactions, and would likely ignore most other variables in the data set.

 *How do correlation graphs enhance understanding?*